Skew Howe duality and limit shapes of Young diagrams: Introduction

 We look at some known examples at the level of characters, all of which give rise to character measures on partitions.
 We first consider the case of $(G_1, G_2) = (\GL_n, \GL_k)$, which can be proven using a variation of RSK~\cite{knuth1970permutations} (called dual RSK in~\cite[Ch.~7]{ECII}) showing pairs of semistandard Young tableaux of shape $\lambda$ and $\lambda'$ are in one-to-one correspondence with the $n \times k$ matrices of zeros and ones, yielding the dual Cauchy identity:

 Here we used $V_{\GL_k}(\overline{\lambda}')^* \iso V_{\GL_k}(\lambda')$ up to a shift of the determinant representation (\textit{cf.}~\cite[Thm.~4.1.1]{howe1995perspectives}).
 This has been applied to the random matrix theory with computing the correlations of characteristic polynomials of the unitary group~\cite{bump2006averages} with generalizations to other random matrix ensembles given in~\cite{JKM21}.
-Panova and \'Sniady~\cite{panova2018skew} considered the analog of $\mu_{n,k}^{(m)}$, where they consider the exterior power $\bigwedge^{m}\left(\CC^{n}\otimes\CC^{k}\right)$ with the corresponding probability measure
+This was also studied by Gravner, Tracy, and Widom under the name oriented digital boiling~\cite{GTW01,GTW02,GTW02II}.
+Panova and \'Sniady~\cite{panova2018skew} considered the analog of $\mu_{n,k}^{(m)}$, where they consider the exterior power $\bigwedge^{m}(\CC^{n}\otimes\CC^{k})$ with the corresponding probability measure